Ge-based Clinopyroxene series: first principles and experimental local probe study: Results and Discussion

+From experimental in-house diffuse reflectance measurements we have obtained the optical indirect energy band gap widths of 3.43 and 3.38 eV for \ce{CaMnGe2O6} and \ce{SrMnGe2O6}, respectively.
+Therefore, we have also computed the band gap widths by employing the hybrid HSE06 approach for the exchange-correlation potential.
+These values are 2.94 and 2.91 eV, for \ce{CaMnGe2O6} and \ce{SrMnGe2O6}, respectively, in much better agreement with experimental data (table \ref{table:gaps}).

-From figure \ref{fig:DOS}, one can observe that the top of the valence band is much flatter than the bottom of the conduction band, which shows narrow parabolas around the zone-centre, indicating that the effective mass of the holes, $m^{*}_{h}$, is much larger than the effective mass of electrons, $m^{*}_{e}$.
-Such an observation is an indication of a higher mobility of the electrons comparatively to the holes of the system.
-Since the effective mass of the charge carriers is an essential parameter for the performance of photoelectric and photo-catalytic activities\cite{LIU20161}, and also for semiconductor radiation detectors\cite{Lee_JElectronMater_28_766}; we have considered further analysing respective properties (table \ref{table:gaps}).
+From figure \ref{fig:DOS}, one can observe that the VBM is much flatter than the CBM, which shows narrow parabolas around the zone-centre, indicating that the holes effective mass, $m^{*}_{h}$, is much larger than the electrons effective mass, $m^{*}_{e}$.
+Such an observation is an indication of a higher mobility of the electrons comparatively to the holes of the systems.
+Since the charge carriers effective mass is an essential parameter for the performance of photoelectric and photo-catalytic activities \cite{LIU20161}, and also for semiconductor radiation detectors \cite{Lee_JElectronMater_28_766}, we have considered further analysing respective properties (table \ref{table:gaps}).
 Therefore and to quantify the effective masses of holes and electrons, we employ the well-known definition of the effective mass as

 with the second derivative of the electronic dispersion relation being obtained from a quadratic fit around the energy range where the band edges are located.